Request Your Free

-Legal Representation for Accident Victims in Dublin, Hawkinsville and Macon, Georgia
+Legal Representation for Accident Victims in Macon, Georgia

 Review Your Legal Options

 Georgia personal injury claims boil down to negligence, but this can involve more than you and a property owner or another driver.
-Contact a personal injury attorney regarding your accident; he or she can review your situation and advise on a few circumstances that may affect your case.
+Contact our Macon ATV Accidents Lawyers regarding your accident; they can review your situation and advise on a few circumstances that may affect your case.
 For instance:

 - Was alcohol involved?
 ATVs are subject to many of the same laws as other Georgia vehicles.
 Distracted driving, speeding, or driving under the influence may affect your claim, whether you were in an ATV wreck or were struck by a vehicle operator.

 - Was the ATV properly registered and insured?
 This can determine the amount of compensation awarded, whether you were carelessly allowed to operate an undocumented vehicle or another driver hit you.
 Furthermore, the ATV should be insured.
 Addressing an uninsured motorist is a separate field of personal injury law, so check that your legal team is equipped to handle such an issue.

 - Was the ATV safe to operate?
 Faulty manufacturing or defective safety equipment is a serious issue.
 Along with insurance issues, your Macon accident and injury lawyer should understand defective product claims and whether or not it is relevant to your experience.